UoB-COMSM0110/2024-group-18/GitFeature.md

 git status
 #Look out for that beautiful message
 ```
+## Get used to these commands by lots of practice!

+## Merge Request
-### Step 5: Just get used to this first!
-Will discuss pull request next meeting!
+### Step 5: EASY FROM HERE!
+Switch to your Github page
-//Test